tensorflow/java/tensorflow-framework/tensorflow-data.md

 --

 The `Dataset` class represents a sequence of elements which can be iterated over and transformed.
-Each element is a list of "output" operands, represented by the type `List<Output<?>>`.
+Each element is a list of "output" operands, represented by the type `List<Operand<?>>`.

 Note: An `Output` is a symbolic handle to a tensor produced by a TensorFlow op.
 In graph mode, `Output` objects will not have a concrete `Tensor` value unless all dependent operations